How to Get Your Tax Refund Faster

 The IRS typically opens filing season sometime in January.
 Filing earlier in the season can help you:

-Get in the processing queue before peak volume hits
+- •Get in the processing queue before peak-season volume.

 Use "Where's My Refund?" instead of calling